Classification Of Legal Rights And Legal Duties

 A duty may be either primary or secondary.
 Primary duty is independent.
 Secondary duty is dependent, but exists for the enforcement of other duties.

 3. Absolute and Relative Duties

-Duty towards God, Duty towards state, Duty towards himself, Duty towards animals.
+For Example, Duty towards God, Duty towards the state, Duty towards himself, Duty towards animals.